 This is something that can possibly only be interpreted individually.
 The pessimistic meaning would be that we are doomed in either case.
 But the optimistic meaning would be that hope could very easily have been a bad thing in the sense that it was expectation, but due to Pandora’s not allowing it to escape the jar it has been transformed into the positive idea that we now associate with the word.

 Alternative accounts say that Prometheus slipped Hope into Pandora’s box without the knowledge of Zeus.
-But this might be due to the conflation of two separate myths, as Aeschylus in Prometheus Bound states that the two gifts Prometheus gave the humans was fire and hope.
+But this might be due to the conflation of two separate myths, as Aeschylus in Prometheus Bound states that the two gifts Prometheus gave the humans were fire and hope.

 Different Versions of the Pandora Myth

-While Hesiod writes the most comprehensive account of Pandora’s box, a very early account of the two urns in Jove’s palace is found in Homer’s Iliad.
+While Hesiod writes the most comprehensive account of Pandora’s Box, a very early account of the two urns in Jove’s palace is found in Homer’s Iliad.
 A version of the story appeared in a poem by Theognis of Megara as well.

 However, the most well-known account was found in Hesiod’s Works and Days where Pandora opened the jar that had been entrusted to her and let loose a world of evil that she had no hopes of containing.
 Pandora slammed the lid shut as soon as she could but already all the evils had escaped leaving behind only hope.
 And from that day, human beings were destined to suffer and toil all their lives.